igrishaev/deed/readme.md

    always a pain.
 At the same time, I want my decoded data be as close to the origin data as possible, say, `LocalDateTime` be an instance of `LocalDateTime` but not a string or `java.util.Date`.
 Sometimes, preserving metadata is crucial.
-To haldle all of these cases, there now a way other than making your own library.
+To handle all of these cases, there now a way other than making your own library.

 ## Installation & Requirements